 In addition to investing in the development of these mainstay products, we are also actively taking on the challenge of developing new businesses that anticipate social and customer issues by utilizing sensing technology and other technologies with a view to expanding our business domain over the long term.
 Whereas in our stamping business, where we continue to improve upon our advanced structural analysis technology, participate in mobility development from further upstream stages, and accumulate knowhow for manufacturing, we are also focusing on original product development in the molding, valve, TPMS, as well as new businesses, and are actively pursuing patents, aiming to create societal and customer value.

-Yoshinari Naito General Manager, Research & Development Department My Purpose I will build and develop an organization and human resources capable of continuously proposing plans for 2030 What we aim to be by 2030 - Deepen the diverse core technologies of existing businesses and create new value - Improve the development environment and accelerate the creation of new businesses
+What we aim to be by 2030 - Deepen the diverse core technologies of existing businesses and create new value - Improve the development environment and accelerate the creation of new businesses

 R&D Center Our technology development strategy is based on the two axes of "deepen the diverse core technologies of existing businesses and create new value" and "improve the development environment and accelerate the creation of new businesses" while collaborating in the development of existing and new businesses.
-In July 2025, the R&D Center on the Higashi Ogaki Plant site will go into operation, working under the theme of "co-creation space" to realize integrated R&D of development and production technologies and the creation of new businesses in the future.
+In July 2025, the R&D Center on the Higashi Ogaki Plant site will go into operation, working under the theme of "co-creation" space" to realize integrated R&D of development and production technologies and the creation of new businesses in the future.
 The R&D Center will accelerate co-creation activities by integrating prototyping, evaluation, and office work into one building.
 Specifically, we will expand our prototyping and evaluation facilities to further accelerate the development of sound and vibration isolation technologies, set up a lively environment for planning, sales, and technical personnel to create new businesses in the IoT area, and expand innovation opportunities to refine value creation ideas.
 While sharing our Purpose with employees, we will foster a culture in which human resources can grow and take on challenges, and establish an environment in which a diverse range of human resources can play an active role.